Car Air Conditioner R12 To R134

 There are two types of retrofits available like:

-- High-performance retrofit with HFC-134a: The vehicle manufacturer recommends specific procedures and parts to be used, including HFC-134a as the refrigerant.
+- High-performance retrofit with HFC-134a: The vehicle manufacturer recommends specific procedures and parts to be used, like including HFC-134a as the refrigerant.

 - Economy retrofit with blends: This system uses a combination of refrigerants that contains a mixture of several chemicals.
-Vehicle manufacturers do not approve of or recommend retrofits using refrigerants other than HFC-134a.
-Keepin’ Cool does not support the use of hydrocarbon refrigerants or refrigerant blends of any kind in automotive air conditioning systems that are not explicitly designed for their use.
-Read the Queensland Government safety alert
+Also, as well as vehicle manufacturers do not approve of or recommend retrofits, using refrigerants other than HFC-134a.
+Keepin’ Cool also does not support the use of hydrocarbon refrigerants.
+And any refrigerant blends of any kind in automotive air conditioning systems, that not explicitly designed for their use.
+So please read the Queensland Government safety alert.

-Keepin’ Cool recommends the high-performance retrofit.
+Keepin’ Cool only recommends the high-performance retrofit.
 It might be more expensive than the economy retrofits but could save you money in the long run.

-All retrofitted systems must include refrigerant labels that specify which refrigerant is used.
-This helps prevent contamination of air conditioning systems and refrigerant supplies.
+All retrofitted systems must include refrigerant labels that specify which refrigerant used.
+Also, this helps prevent contamination of air conditioning systems and refrigerant supplies.

 Replacing refrigerant service fittings:

 All retrofitted systems must use unique accessories that match the refrigerant used.

 Adding and Reclaiming refrigerant:

-During the retrofit procedure, the original refrigerant (CFC-12) is reclaimed in one of our specially dedicated recovery cylinders.
-Once full, these cylinders are then sent off to Refrigerant Reclaim Australia to be destroyed.
-New refrigerant is then added.
-Depending on the retrofit, additional parts may have to be replaced or the system components altered.
+During the retrofit procedure, the original refrigerant (CFC-12) reclaimed in one of our specially dedicated recovery cylinders.
+Once full, these cylinders are also then sent off to Refrigerant Reclaim Australia and destroyed.
+Also, then new refrigerant is added.
+Depending on the retrofit, additional parts may require replacing or as well as the system components altered.

-Note: Technicians handling air conditioner refrigerants must be certified by the Australian Refrigeration Council (ARCtick).
+Note: Technicians handling air conditioner refrigerants must have certification tick from the Australian Refrigeration Council (ARCtick).